Live performance of “A Briefly Complete History of Aspen” at the Wheeler/Stallard Museum

 Red Butte Cemetery

-Check back to purchase tickets: $10 in advance, $15 graveside
+Check back to purchase tickets and sign up for your preferred start time: $10 in advance, $15 graveside

 Learn about former citizens of Aspen and their marks on history on a stroll through the town’s storied Red Butte Cemetery at twilight.
-As the full moon rises, we’ll hear about the lives of some of the cemetery’s most notable residents through museum theatre-style character performances.
+As the moon rises, we’ll hear about the lives of some of the cemetery’s most notable residents through researched museum theatre-style character presentations performed by local actors and historians.

 History on Tap | Special Tour of Smuggler Mine